 Make the sauce separate in a large sauté pan and serve alongside the baked chicken.

-STORING AND FREEZING: This will hold in the refrigerator covered up for up to 4 days.
+Storing and Freezing: This will hold in the refrigerator covered up for up to 4 days.
 It will also freeze well covered for up to 3 months.
-Simply pull it out as you need it and let thaw in the refrigerator before using.
+Simply pull it out as you need it and let thaw in the refrigerator before using it.

 Chicken Saltimbocca Recipe